small-tech/auto-encrypt/README.md

 # Auto Encrypt

 __Under heavy development and not officially released yet.
-Play with it if you want to but please don’t use it in production yet.__
+Play with it if you want to but please don’t use it in production.__

-Automatically provisions and renews [Let’s Encrypt](https://letsencrypt.org) TLS certificates for [Node.js](https://nodejs.org) [https](https://nodejs.org/dist/latest-v12.x/docs/api/https.html) servers (including [Express.js](https://expressjs.com/), etc.)
+Adds [OCSP Stapling](https://letsencrypt.org/docs/integration-guide/#implement-ocsp-stapling) and automatic provisioning and renewal of [Let’s Encrypt](https://letsencrypt.org) TLS certificates to [Node.js](https://nodejs.org) [https](https://nodejs.org/dist/latest-v12.x/docs/api/https.html) servers (including [Express.js](https://expressjs.com/), etc.)

 ## How it works